ramhejazi/seylan/README.md

 `seylan` tries to facilitate this problem by getting the streams' data and caching the target formats.
 The program uses `yt-dlp` for getting the available formats and `ffmpeg` for re-streaming.
+Seylan supports youtube and twitch streams.

 ## Dependencies
 - **`node`**: `seylan` is a node.js program